foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/dsp_lab1_compiler_opt.rst

 * ``-Xdsp_complex, -Xdsp_divsqrt``:

-  Enable complex arithmetic DSP, divide & sqrt instructions
+  Enable complex arithmetic DSP, divide, and sqrt instructions

 * ``-Xdsp_ctrl[=up|convergent,noguard|guard, preshift|postshift]``:

-  Fine-tune the compiler's assumptions about the rounding, guard bit and fractional product shift behavior
+  Fine-tune the compiler's assumptions about the rounding, guard-bit, and fractional product shift behavior

 * ``-Hdsplib``: Link in the DSP library

   For programming ARC fixed-point DSP in C and C++

-  Contains functions to carry out DSP algorithms such as filtering & transforms
+  Contains functions to carry out DSP algorithms such as filtering and transforms

 * ``-Hfxapi``: Use the Fixed Point API support library

   Used with ``-Xdsp``.
-Provides low level intrinsic support for EM DSP instructions.
+Provides low level intrinsic support for ARC EM DSP instructions.

   Programs written using this API execute natively on an ARC EM processor with DSP extensions and can also be emulated on x86 Windows hosts.